Home TRAVEL Albert Einstein – Travel Dairies, Racist Comments & Stance On Racism

 The private diary of the great physicist, Albert Einstein has revealed his description of racism and opinion of the Chinese people.
 Einstein describes racism as the “disease of white people,” and calls the Chinese “industrious, filthy, obtuse people.”

-Einstein’s Dairy written between October 1922 to March 1923, track his experiences as he travels to Japan, China, Singapore, Palestine, and Spain on a five-and-a-half-month voyage with his wife then-wife, Elsa Einstein.
+Einstein’s Dairy written between October 1922 to March 1923, track his experiences as he travels to Japan, China, Singapore, Palestine, and Spain on a five-and-a-half-month voyage with his wife and then-wife, Elsa Einstein.

 Albert Einstein Diary